FRRouting/frr/doc/user/bgp.rst

 A deterministic order of evaluation tends to imply an additional overhead of sorting over any set of n routes to a destination.
-The implementation of deterministic MED in Frr scales significantly worse than most sorting algorithms at present, with the number of paths to a given destination.
+The implementation of deterministic MED in FRR scales significantly worse than most sorting algorithms at present, with the number of paths to a given destination.
 That number is often low enough to not cause any issues, but where there are many paths, the deterministic comparison may quickly become increasingly